SravanthiSinha/holbertonschool-sysadmin_devops/0x09-web_server/README.md

 #Tasks

-Task 1: A bash Script to transfer a file from our client to a server
+TASK 1: A bash Script to transfer a file from our client to a server

 Requirements: